jhvanderschee/jekyllcodex/_without-plugin/webshop.md

 #### Step 1.
 Add the footer include with the payment link

 Download [webshop.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/webshop.html) and add it to your '_includes' folder.
-Make sure the bottom of your layout document looks like this (the paymentlink should be your personal re-usable link you just created):
+Make sure the bottom of your layout document looks like this (the paymentlink should be the personal re-usable link you just created):

 ```
 {% raw %}...